-New Mexico's list of attractions includes natural wonders, historical sites, and amusements!
+New Mexico's exciting list of attractions includes natural wonders, historical sites, and amusements!

 Having fun in New Mexico can mean a number of things to a number of different people.